ChefPlex/tpm-templates/README.md

 **Reporting to leadership:** The Swim Lanes template gives you an executive-ready view across multiple workstreams.
 Pair it with the status report structure in the Communications Plan.

 **New to a program that is already running:** Start with the Playbook to orient yourself to where things stand in the lifecycle, then look for gaps in the artifacts that should exist at this phase.

+**Teaching PM concepts to a non-practitioner audience:** The Thanksgiving deck is the place to start.
+It was originally developed for Year Up, a workforce development program for young adults entering tech careers, and has been used successfully with audiences who had never heard of a RACI chart.
+The concepts are not simplified - they are translated.
+There is a difference.

 ---